-- Bachelors or Masters degree in Physical Therapy and current registration with the College of Physical Therapists of B.C. is required.
-Potential new graduates are welcome to apply
+- A bachelors or masters degree in Physical Therapy and current registration with the College of Physical Therapists of B.C. is required.
+Potential new graduates are welcome to apply.

 - Previous pediatric work experience is preferred.
 Certification in extra training in the areas of NDT and orthopaedics is an asset.
 Direct program delivery experience in the community social services sector with a demonstrated working knowledge of community-based programs and related provincial and community support service systems is preferred.